stephanie-finnigan/MP-tech-test/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implementation of part 1 & 2?

-	- Logic implementation sitting in the controller.
+	- Logic implementation sitting in the controller
-	- Using statements sitting within namespace of classes.
+	- Curly braces not used with if/else statements
-	- No dependency injection implemented.
+	- No dependency injection implemented
-	- No service layer with interfaces implemented.
+	- No service layer with interfaces implemented
-	- No need to test controller as tests will be run on Service logic.
+	- No need to test controller as tests will be run on Service logic
 	- Pascal case used for local variable
+	- Duplicate linq queries used when one is sufficient

 Q2.
 What best practices have you used while implementing your solution?